jgerstmayr/EXUDYN/docs/RST/Examples/openAIgymNLinkContinuous.rst

            #must return state size
            stateSize = (self.nTotalLinks)*2 #the number of states (position/velocity that are used by learning algorithm)

+           #to track mean reward:
+           self.rewardCnt = 0
+           self.rewardMean = 0

            return stateSize

        #**classFunction: OVERRIDE this function to set up self.action_space and self.observation_space
        def SetupSpaces(self):

+           #space is 2 times larger than space at which we get done
            high = np.array(
                [
                    self.x_threshold * 2,